Miegas ir vanduo - www.Kristalai.eu

 0.10–0.50g/l

-No significant adverse clinical symptoms or signs are observed.
-Usually there is a decrease in anxiety, easy relaxation, sometimes there may be a slightly longer reaction time.
+No significant negative clinical symptoms or signs observed.
+Usually a decreased anxiety, mild relaxation, sometimes reaction time may be slightly longer.

 0.30–1.20‰